SadBoxMan/SBM-ROR2-Shenanigans/Monstar Mod/readme.md

 ### Lemurian Skills:
 #### Primary Variants:
 - Elder's Authority
-  - a.k.a Elder Lumerian Fireball
   - Fire 5 fireballs instead of 1
   - Taken directly from the Elder Lumerian
 #### Secondary Variants:
 - Elder's Whisper
-  - a.k.a.
-Elder Lumerian Fire-Breath
-  - Breathe fire and burn enemies
+  - Breathe fire and inflict burn on enemies
   - Also taken from the EL
   - Was originally a Primary SKill variant, but this led to situations where the Lemurian can't hit anything
     - *cough cough Vagrant*
 - Soldier Tackle (name WIP)
   - Taken from the Unused Paladin character
-    - Known as [paladinbodyleap] internally
   - Charge a short distance, then stun & knockback anything you hit
   - Also a decent way to move just a little faster
     - Can be used while sprinting!